An End to the Classic Pontoon Flooring Debate: Carpet or Vinyl?

-I used to think of vinyl floor covering for boats as the same type of vinyl flooring you' d find in homes.
-Bolt rolls of linoleum that makes your boat floor look just like your kitchen floor.
-But I' ll tell ya vinyl has come a long way since then!
-Not only is it extremely durable, but it' s also much more aesthetically pleasing.
+I used to think of vinyl floor covering for boats as the same type of vinyl flooring you'd find in homes.
+Bolt rolls of linoleum make your boat floor look just like your kitchen floor.
+But I'll tell ya, vinyl has come a long way since then!
+Not only is it extremely durable, but it's also much more aesthetically pleasing.

 Advantages of Vinyl Flooring

 Unlike carpet, vinyl is much easier to keep clean.
 Did your line break after a giant catch and the fish flopped all over deck?
-Did your kids spill sugary soft drinks all over and you' re afraid it' ll turn sticky?
-Just give it a gentle wash with boat soap and it's good as new.
+Did your kids spill sugary soft drinks all over and you're afraid it'll turn sticky?
+Just give it a gentle wash with boat soap, spray with a hose and it's good as new.

 I notice that a lot of people who prefer carpet do so because of its noise-softening capabilities.
 But I really find this to be one of those outdated myths I mentioned.